-Materials containing experimental microorganisms, which are brought into or removed from the greenhouse facility in a viable or intact state, shall be transferred in a closed non-breakable container.
+Materials containing experimental microorganisms, which are brought into or removed from the plant growth facility in a viable or intact state, shall be transferred in a closed non-breakable container.

-Greenhouse Practices Manual (BL2-P)
+Plant Growth Room Practices Manual (BL2-P)

-A greenhouse practices manual shall be prepared or adopted.
+A plant growth room practices manual shall be prepared or adopted.
 This manual shall: